Frequently Asked Questions

 All services provided are free of charge to currently enrolled students.

-I’ve heard that students are only allowed eight counseling sessions.
+I’ve heard that the Counseling Service does short-term counseling.
 What if I need/want more?

-I’ve used my eight sessions for the academic year, but I’m really having a hard time.
+I’ve already seen a counselor for short-term therapy this academic year, but I’m really having a hard time.
 What should I do?

 Please don’t hesitate to call if you are struggling.
 You can consult with a counselor in person or by phone about what to do.
 The counselor will assess your situation and make a recommendation about next steps.
 Sometimes meeting just once more will feel like enough; other times you might be referred to an off-campus therapist who has the ability to meet with you more regularly.

-Emergency services are always available if you are a currently enrolled student, whether or not you have used your counseling sessions for the year.
+Emergency services are always available if you are a currently enrolled student, whether or not you have seen a counselor that year.

 How do I know if my situation constitutes a crisis or emergency?